-(iii) (a) Because north-eastern part of India has geographically unfavourable conditions to support road network.
+(iii) (a) Roadways is not well developed in North East India because north-eastern part of India has geographically unfavourable conditions to support road network.
 This region mainly consists of hilly terrain, huge rainfall and thick forest cover.

 (b) Railways help in administration of our country.
 It helps in easy movement of heavy defense equipment, troops, police and military within the country.

 (c) A good transport network helps in boosting the agriculture and industrial sector.
 A good transport network is the basis to develop national and international trade.

 (iv) (a) Two disadvantages of airways are:

 - Airways are among the mode source of transportation.